 Introduction

 Agricultural expansion in the tropics has led to large-scale deforestation (Gibbs et al., 2010), causing loss of forest species.
-Traditionally, protected areas have been seen as the best way to limit the resulting loss of biodiversity.
+Traditionally, protected areas have been seen as the best way to reduce deforestation and limit the resulting loss of biodiversity.
 These protected areas generally consist of natural or near-natural ecosystems, such as primary forest (Dudley, 2008).
 In the tropics such primary forests are generally considered to be irreplaceable for their biodiversity value (Gibson et al., 2011), as well as providing numerous ecosystem services.
 However, biodiversity declines continue in many tropical forest protected areas (Curran et al., 2004; Laurance et al., 2012).
 Additionally, it is not always feasible to designate sufficient land to adequately represent the range of communities found in specific biomes (Cox and Underwood, 2011) or support viable populations of all species (Struhsaker et al., 2005).
 Thus, it is clear that we cannot rely solely on protected areas of primary forest to conserve tropical forest biodiversity.

 Forests that have been altered as a result of unsustainable use or natural disasters are considered degraded, and this includes secondary forests, which have undergone forest clearance (ITTO, 2002).
 While degraded tropical forests may be of lower biodiversity value than primary forests, given that over half of all tropical forests are now considered to be degraded (ITTO, 2002), they may provide a valuable opportunity for conservation.
 In 2006, Wright and Muller-Landau suggested that expansion of secondary forests could play an important role in preventing extinctions by providing alternative habitat for forest species.
 Previous reviews suggest that secondary forests may provide habitat for forest specialists, but also that these forests differ in their conservation value depending on connectivity, disturbance history and, in particular, site age (Bowen et al., 2007; Chazdon et al., 2009; Gardner et al., 2007).
 Recently, the increasing recognition of the importance of degraded forests has led to ambitious restoration targets such as the Aichi Targets and the New York Declaration on Forests, which aim to restore more than 15% of degraded forests (CBD, 2010) and 200 million hectares of degraded forest (UN 2014) worldwide, respectively.
-However, our knowledge about the benefits of the resulting secondary forests for biodiversity and ecosystem services is largely limited to impacts on plant communities and carbon storage (Derroire et al., 2016; Martin et al., 2013) or to a limited number of biodiversity metrics (Dent et al., 2009; Dunn, 2004a).
+However, our knowledge about the benefits of the resulting secondary forests for biodiversity and ecosystem services is largely limited to impacts on plant communities and carbon storage (Derroire et al., 2016; Martin et al., 2013) or to a limited number of biodiversity metrics, such as species richness (Dent et al., 2009; Dunn, 2004a).